kaixinbaba/uda-drl/p3_Tennis/README.md

 Then, place the file in the `p3_collab-compet/` folder in the DRLND GitHub repository, and unzip (or decompress) the file.
 Next, open `Soccer.ipynb` and follow the instructions to learn how to use the Python API to control the agent.

 (_For AWS_) If you'd like to train the agents on AWS (and have not [enabled a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md)), then please use [this link](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P3/Soccer/Soccer_Linux_NoVis.zip) to obtain the "headless" version of the environment.
 You will **not** be able to watch the agents without enabling a virtual screen, but you will be able to train the agents.  (_To watch the agents, you should follow the instructions to [enable a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md), and then download the environment for the **Linux** operating system above._)

+# Tennis
+I use the **DDPG** algorithm as a means of training the model.
+Because DDPG can handle continuous action.
+The enviroment has two agents, So every time step it need 4 actions, I train two agents together as one agent.
+## Network structure
+Since I am using the DDPG algorithm, there is an Actor and Critic, Actor is actually PolicyGradient, Critic is the Value-Base algorithm, and DDPG draws on the dual neural network and ReplayBuffer methods in DQN, so Actor and Critic have their own Two neural networks of the same structure, Actor's input state output the action, last layer use **tanh** to map the value between -1 and 1 Critic's input state and action output the Q value but unlike DDPG and DQN, DDPG uses the SoftUpdate method, which updates TargetNet in **tau(a hyperparameter)** probability every step.
+And each neural network has three hidden layers of **128**, **64**, **32** nodes.

+Let me briefly describe the learning process:

+The main loop is same as **DQN**, agent interacted with the environment, save the memory in replay buffer, When replay buffer is full and start learning,

+One step learning as follows:

+Sample memory from replay buffer,
+The mini batch includes: state(s), action(a), reward(r), next_state(s_), done

+First,
+with no grad,
+   from actor_target_net get s_'s action
+   then put both s_ and the action into critic_target_net, get the next_q_value then use the formula r + gamma*next_q_value to get target_q_value then use the critci_eval_net to get s and a 's q_value calculate the loss between target_q_value and q_value by using MSE and backward critic_eval_net soft_update critic_target_net

+Second,
+from actor_eval_net get s's action get the negative mean value from critic_eval_net by s, a Treat this mean value as a loss and backward actor_eval_net soft_update actor_target_net

+## Hyper parameters
+- total_episode 10000
+- actor learning rate 0.0001
+- critic learning rate 0.0003
+- replay_buffer_size 100000
+- three hidden layers 128, 64, 32
+- mini_batch_size 256
+- discount_gamma 0.99
+- max step count 200
+- tau 0.05
+- var init 3
+- var decay 0.99
+## Project structure
+- Report.ipynb
+- agents.py (RL agent by DDPG)
+- models.py (Just neural networks implement by pytorch)
+- memory.py (Just origin replay buffer)
+- model_actor.pt (The actor train result saved model's file)
+- model_critic.pt (The critic train result saved model's file) Then open the Report.ipynb to see the report.